 Herds Getting Bigger

-The bighorn population has increased to over 400 individuals since they were granted federally endangered status in 1999, but they continue to face many challenges.
+The bighorn population has increased to more than 400 individuals since they were granted federally endangered status in 1999, but they continue to face many challenges.
 For example, the Yosemite herd, which inhabits the eastern portions of Yosemite National Park, continues to tackle problems associated with the spread of disease from domestic sheep in neighboring herds.

 GPS Collaring and Online Tracking